Growth Through Adversity

 We’re wired to avoid pain, seek comfort, and protect what feels stable.
 So when something hard shows up, our instinctive response is often:

-• This shouldn’t be happening.
+- This shouldn’t be happening.

-• Something has gone wrong.
+- Something has gone wrong.

-But sometimes it’s just the mind reacting to the pressure.
+Sometimes that’s accurate, but sometimes it’s just the mind reacting to the pressure.

-But it can change how you relate to it.
+That shift changes how you relate to it.

 Responsibility Without Control